 The first step is to setup the invoice to relationship between the Christchurch and Auckland sites with the parent ABC Limited business.
 If the ABC Limited business does not exist then create it as a customer.

-Currently the setup of the invoice to relationship must be performed by eCargo Support.
+Currently the setup of the 'Charge Type' invoice to relationships must be performed by eCargo Support.
 Please submit a helpdesk call providing the necessary details.

 Step 2 - Determine if single or multiple invoices